The Inoperative Community: Exhibition X Practice, UCI 1965-2025

 Exhibition Graphics by Si Six Scies Studios

-The Inoperative Community: Exhibition X Practice, UCI 1965-2025–an archival exhibition of the University Art Galleries (UAG) from 1965 to the present–provides an unprecedented look at the gallery’s evolving curatorial and artistic legacy, highlighting its significant role in shaping the artistic and academic communities at UCI and beyond.
-The exhibition takes its title from Jean-Luc Nancy’s famed "Inoperative Community" essay, in which a non-hegemonic, fluid model of community is presented.
+The Inoperative Community: Exhibition X Practice, UCI 1965-2025—an archival exhibition of the University Art Galleries (UAG), spanning 1965 to the present—provides an unprecedented look at the gallery’s evolving curatorial and artistic legacy, highlighting its significant role in shaping the artistic and academic communities at UCI and beyond.
+The exhibition takes its title from Jean-Luc Nancy’s famed essay from 1986, "The Inoperative Community," in which he presents a non-hegemonic, fluid model of community.
 In this context, the UAG's history is understood not as a linear narrative, but as an evolving, collective moment where diverse voices and practices converge and shift over time.

-The Inoperative Community will showcase a broad range of materials: artworks, photographs, exhibition documentation, catalogues, publications, and other archival artifacts, in addition to artworks.
-While elements of the archive have been accessed by researchers over the years for specific projects, this exhibition will be the first to present the full spectrum of the gallery's multifaceted activities, offering a comprehensive exploration of the UAG’s diverse and interdisciplinary legacy for students, scholars and artists, on campus and internationally.
+The Inoperative Community showcases a broad range of materials, including artworks, photographs, exhibition documentation, catalogues, publications, and other archival artifacts.
+While elements of the archive have been accessed by researchers over the years, this exhibition is the first to present the full spectrum of the gallery's multifaceted activities.
+Thus, it offers a comprehensive exploration of the UAG’s interdisciplinary legacy for students, scholars, and artists—on campus and internationally.
+The UAG’s history is marked by the leadership of several key directors, each of whom contributed to shaping the gallery’s identity and its role within the broader artistic and academic landscape.
+The exhibition traces these shifts through distinct epochs:

 1965–1968: John Coplans